 - Geographical Skills and Fieldwork

 In Early Years Foundation Stage (EYFS), geography is focuses on the broader "Understanding the World" area of learning.
-We give children opportunities to develop their understanding of the world around them, including the natural world, the built environment, and the world of technology, with a key focus on the following aspects of geography:
+We give children opportunities to develop their understanding of the world around them, including the natural world, the built environment, and the world of technology, with a key focus on the following aspects of geography.
+(Click here for a link to the National Curriculum for EYFS - page 8 and 10)

 People and communities: children should develop an understanding of the world around them, including the people and communities that make it up.
 Children will talk about past and present events in their own lives and the lives of family members.
 They will recognise similarities and differences between themselves and others, among families, communities and traditions.